The movie “Rio” clearly depicted gangs of monkeys looting the city. Definitely an accurate representation of said city.

-When I first arrived in Rio I was sure of two things: it was hot, and I was going to be fending off monkeys on a daily basis.
-It was a whole month until I encountered my first monkey entourage.
-They weren’t by my apartment, balancing on the electricity wires, anywhere near the beaches, not even at Christo where I was promised by movie producers they would hoodwink me out of my Rolex and pearls.
+When I first arrived to study Rio I was sure of two things: it was hot, and I was going to be fending off monkeys on a daily basis.
+Alas, a whole month passed by until I encountered my first entourage of monkeys.

-I’ve seen them and being having watched Jumanji every weekend of my childhood; my instincts know how to track them too.
+I’ve seen the Rio monkeys and I know how to track them too.

 This is one less known by tourists and for me it has never disappointed.
 Duque de Caxias is a fort that sits at the top of the hill at the end of Leme beach (Copacabana).
-You must walk to the front of the military village in Leme and pay $R4 (US$1) to enter.
-Follow the tarmac path that leads up to the top of the hill.
+You must walk to the front of the military village in Leme and pay R$4 (US$1) to enter.
+Once in, follow the tarmac path that leads up to the top of the hill.

 To be honest, you could take your nan to this one.

-The botanical gardens in Rio are Momma Markham’s (Aka my mum’s) favourite spot and they truly are a breath of fresh air in the centre of a super busy city.
-Make a whole afternoon of it and don’t forget to grab mosquito repellent and your camera
+The botanical gardens in Rio are Momma Markham’s (Aka my mum’s) favourite spot.
+A breath of fresh air in the centre of a super busy city.
+Make a whole afternoon of it and don’t forget to grab mosquito repellent.

 Top tip: Take an empty water bottle to fill up at the drinking water taps located around the park.

-This is a free-entry park next to Jardim Botânico.
-It is much smaller, but you have the opportunity to see larger species of monkeys here too!
+Parque Lage is a free-entry park next to Jardim Botânico.
+This park is smaller, but you have the opportunity to see two types of monkeys!

-In sum, there’s a restaurant and art school, children’s picnics, a teeny-tiny aquarium inside a cave and a weeny piece of castle (that’s where you’ll see the brides).
+In the park there is a restaurant, picnic areas, a teeny aquarium in a rock, and a weeny piece of castle (that’s where you’ll see the brides – see warning).

 Pao de Açucar/ Morro da Urca

-There’s no doubt that you will be marching to Sugarloaf during your stay in Rio, but I’m going to throw you a curve ball and suggest you skip the cable car.
+Sugarloaf Mountain is definitely on your list, but I’m gonna throw you a curve ball and suggest you skip the cable car.

-On Morro da Urca there are shops, plenty of viewing space, seating, shade, toilets and even a rather up-scale restaurant.
+On Morro da Urca there are shops, view points, seating, shade, toilets and a rather up-scale restaurant.
 I promise you the next cable car stop on Sugar Loaf is no more special than this hike and you can spend the extra money on açaí while you are up there!

-The staff hang out pieces of banana and papaya on the tree trunks at the side of the restaurant.
-The little mites have learnt where they can get an easy meal and come swooping down in family clans to feast.
+The little mites have caught on to an easy meal and come swooping down in family clans to feast.

 This is my disclaimer…

 I am not Alan from Jumanji.
 I cannot conjure up monkeys.
-Thus, there is not 100% promise you will see the monkeys (sometimes rain keeps them at bay).
+This is not a 100% promise you will see monkeys.
 However, if you spend enough time snooping around in these places they are sure to make an appearance.
-Persist!

 Are you interested in Brazil?
 Head over to my super quick introduction to Brazil post.
 The topics are broken into bitesize sections, so you can home in on what really takes your fancy.